open-telemetry/opentelemetry-dotnet/docs/logs/customizing-the-sdk/README.md

 logger.LogInformation("Hello Information");
 ```

-This example generates the following output which includes the customized
+This example generates the following output which includes the Resource information
 service metadata:

 ```text